Ask-Sage/AskSage-Open-Source-Community/README.md

 - An endpoint that allows to select a database that a user created and then see all the content that was added to the database and being able to delete it.
 [API Endpoints](examples/ex_1_api_endpoints)

 ## Bugs or Issues
 Any bugs or issues found in the AskSage API should be reported to the AskSage team directly.
 If you encounter any problems with the API, please reach out to the AskSage team for assistance.
 Additionally, you can report bugs or issues in this repository and we will test and verify them before forwarding them to the AskSage team.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for more information.

 ## Thanks

-A special thanks to the AskSage team for creating a flexible and powerful platform that enables users to explore the possibilities of generative AI.
+A special thanks to everyone contributing and the AskSage team for creating a flexible and powerful platform that enables users to explore the possibilities of generative AI.
 We appreciate your hard work and dedication to providing a valuable resource for the community.
 Also, a big thank you to the future contributors and users who will help make this repository a valuable resource for all. 🙏🚀

 ## Contributors
 - Original Contributor: [Mark Espinoza](https://www.linkedin.com/in/mark-espinoza-889662200/)